Camille Desmoulins: Trial and execution

 Danton, Desmoulins, and many other actual or accused Dantonist associates were tried from April 3 through 5th before the Revolutionary Tribunal.
 The trial was less criminal in nature than political, and as such unfolded in an irregular fashion.
 When asked his name and age, Desmoulins responded with: "Benoît Camille Desmoulins, age of thirty-three – the age of Jesus, a critical age for patriots."
 The accused were prevented from defending themselves by a decree of the National Convention.
 This fact, together with confusing and often incidental denunciations (for instance, a report that Danton, while engaged in political work in Brussels, had appropriated a carriage filled with several hundred thousand livres of table linen) and threats made by prosecutor Antoine Quentin Fouquier-Tinville (Desmoulins' cousin) towards members of the jury, helped to ensure a guilty verdict.
 Additionally, the accused were denied the right to have witnesses appear on their behalf, though they had submitted requests for several—including, in Desmoulins' case, Robespierre.
 The verdict was passed in the absence of the accused, who had been removed from the courtroom to prevent unrest among the trial's observers.
 Their execution was scheduled for the same day.

 In a letter to his wife from the Luxembourg Prison, Desmoulins wrote, [I]t is marvellous that I have walked for five years along the precipices of the Revolution without falling over them, and that I am still living; and I rest my head calmly upon the pillow of my writings...
 I have dreamed of a Republic such as all the world would have adored.
 I could never have believed that men could be so ferocious and so unjust.

 As Desmoulins was taken to the scaffold, he was informed of his wife's arrest and went mad.
 It took several men to get him to the tumbril.
 He struggled and tried to plead with the mob, ripping his shirt in the process.
-Lucile was also soon to be slated for execution and died only eight days later.
+Lucile, together with 27 others political detainees was hastily convicted for conspiracy, sentenced to death, and executed, eight days later.
 Of the group of fifteen who were guillotined together on 5 April 1794, including Marie Jean Hérault de Séchelles, Philippe Fabre d'Églantine and Pierre Philippeaux, Desmoulins died third, and Danton last.
 Desmoulins and his guillotined associates were buried in the Errancis Cemetery, a common place of interment for those executed during the Revolution.
 In the mid-19th century, their skeletal remains were transferred to the Catacombs of Paris.